NerdSec/nerdsec.github.io/_posts/2020-01-01-security-jedi-1.md

     image of initial architecture

 We were pleasantly surprised with how easy it was to get the stack up and running.
-So, let's dissect this a little further to glance in what we have done.
+The possibilities were endless and we were about to embark on a journey that would transform the way we monitored our security events.

+In the next section we will cover these humble beginnings step-by-step.
+Until next time.

+> Within infinite myths lies the eternal truth
+>
+> Who sees it all?
+>
+> Varuna has but a thousand eyes,
+>
+> Indra has a hundred,
+>
+> You and I, only two.
+>
+> -Devdutt Patnaik